Why do your clients buy services you offer from other firms?

 What is brand architecture?
 Brand architecture is nothing more than a systematic way of organizing the identity of the products and messages of an organization so people understand how clients are served.
-Here is an example of a familiar company:
+Here is an example of a familiar company, FedEx.

 It is simple and straightforward and shows clearly a manageable number of channels and services.

-Here is an example of a typical mid-sized professional services firm’s list of services (sans industries):
+Here is an example of a typical mid-sized professional services firm’s brand architecture at the practice/service level:

 - Strategic HR and benefits communication

 - Global communication